 CORE FUNCTION NO. 5: The agency represents incarcerated individuals petitioning the circuit courts and the Supreme Court of Appeals for writs of habeas corpus.
 Cases not handled by the division will be handled by court-appointed counsel if any are willing to take such appointments.
+Additional staffing of the division would be cost-effective and would enable judges to appoint the division when private counsel cannot be found as is frequently the case presently.

 CORE FUNCTION NO. 6: The agency's criminal law research center provides support to criminal defense attorneys and sponsors an annual conference that has received national recognition.
-The center periodically provides or sponsors other legal education programs throughout the year on topics of immediate interest, including in the past year a boot camp to train attorneys how to represent children in juvenile proceedings.
+The center periodically provides or sponsors other legal education programs throughout the year on topics of immediate interest at no cost to the private counsel who take court appointments.